 - Your furnace is simply old!

 If you have a furnace that is 15-20 years old, and you still expect it to be as efficient as it was when you bought it, then you’re in the wrong.
 An old furnace is less efficient, but it uses more power to produce heat than its modern counterparts.
 The chances are that its components have started to wear out, leading to a struggle to produce heat.

 The best way to stop this is to replace your furnace, as extending the furnace’s lifespan may backfire on you.
-To get a new furnace installed, you can always contact C & L Heating and Air’s heating replacement Louisville team to help you.
+To get a new furnace installed, you can always contact C & L Heating & Air heating service in Louisville team to help you.
 We’ll replace your old furnace with a more suitable newer model so that it isn’t burning a hole in your pockets!

 - Leaky ducts

 A furnace with leaky ductwork can lead to the loss of a high amount of heat.
 One-third of the heat produced by the furnace can be lost in such cases.
 Along with the leaky ducts, it is important to check if cracks or crevices in your house let the hot air out.
 So ensure that your ductwork is properly sealed and cleaned.
 Also, make sure that there isn’t any leak between the ducts.

 - Your furnace is not a suitable size